F30

 How to Fix / Troubleshooting

-Safety First: Unplug the dryer and shut off gas (if applicable) before servicing.
-Wear gloves to avoid cuts from sharp metal.
+Safety First: Unplug the dryer and shut off the gas supply (if applicable) before servicing.
+Wear gloves to avoid cuts from sharp metal edges.

 • Step 1 – Clean lint path: Remove the lint screen and vacuum inside the lint housing.
 Remove the front or rear panel to access the blower housing and clear any lint clumps.

 • Step 2 – Inspect blower wheel: Check that the blower wheel is not clogged with lint or debris and that it spins freely on the motor shaft.
-Replace if cracked or loose.
+Replace the blower wheel if it is cracked or loose.

 • Step 4 – Test exhaust thermistor: Locate the exhaust thermistor on the blower housing and test its resistance at room temperature.
-Replace if out of specification.
+Replace it if the reading is out of specification.

-• Step 5 – Reassemble and test: After cleaning and any part replacement, reassemble the dryer, restore power, and run a timed dry cycle to confirm F30 is cleared and airflow is strong at the vent outlet.
+• Step 5 – Reassemble and test: After cleaning and any part replacement, reassemble the dryer, restore power, and run a timed dry cycle to confirm that the F30 error is cleared and airflow is strong at the vent outlet.

 Advertisements